dwsmpsn/dwsmpsn.github.io/README.md

 2. Added media tag to print stylesheet
 3. Moved analytics to bottom of HTML and added async attribute
 4. reintroduced google font
+5. inlined CRP css and moved the full file to end of body
+6. moved scripts that I had after the body back into the body

 #### 2. style.css
 1. added will-change to body